 In terms of homeownership, you'll be able to get more for your money in Portland.

-Home prices in Portland are 77.9% lower than in Los Angeles. - Income in Portland is 14.5% higher than in Los Angeles, so you could earn more for doing the same job.
-The top employers in Portland include KinderCare Learning Centers, Daimler Trucks North America, and Precision Castparts.
+Home prices in Portland are 77.9% lower than in Los Angeles. - You're likely to make a higher income living in Portland, where incomes are, on average, 14.5% higher than in Los Angeles.
+Major employers in Portland include KinderCare Learning Centers, Daimler Trucks North America, and Precision Castparts.

-- The cost of living for a family in Portland is 34.0% lower than in Los Angeles.
+- A move to Portland can help cut down on a family's routine expenses, including utilities, transportation, and groceries.
+The cost of living for a family of four is 34.0% less than what it costs in Los Angeles.

 - The unemployment rate in Portland is 34.91% lower than in Los Angeles.